openjs-foundation/project-status/ISSUE_TEMPLATE/01-project-post-graduation-checklist-template.md

 **Stage: ${Project Stage}

-- [ ] Transfer official domains to OpenJS Foundation
+- [ ] Transfer previously indicated official domains to OpenJS Foundation, if any
 - [ ] If relevant, implement the appropriate tool to enforce CLA or DCO
-- [ ] Transfer trademarks to the OpenJS Foundation
+- [ ] Transfer previously indicated trademarks to the OpenJS Foundation, if any